floridoci8/quote-sender/README.md

 ```
 and enter the appropriate values for your AWS account

- * If you want to make the project from scratch then you can follow this [**TUTORIAL**](https://docs.aws.amazon.com/cdk/latest/guide/hello_world.html) to create your cdk stack.
-(I have chosen the language *typescript*)

- * Here are the relevant commands:
 ```
-$ mkdir quote-sender-cdk
-$ cd quote-sender-cdk
-$ cdk init app --language typescript
 $ npm run build
 ```
- * Put code in a directory next to lib, *`./lambda_code/lambda-handler.py`*

- * Make a document named *`phone_subscriptions`* in the main directory of your stack and fill it with the phone numbers you wish to send these quotes to. **Make sure to put every phone number in a separate line**.
+ * Put the phone numbers you wish to send these quotes to in the document named *`phone_subscriptions`* in the main directory of your stack. **Make sure to put every phone number in a separate line**.

- * After you have created the stack you can change the *`./lib/send-quotes-cdk-stack.ts`* (e.g. use my file) to make any other changes to the stack.

  * Install the used libraries.
 ```
-$ npm install @aws-cdk/aws-sns
-$ npm install @aws-cdk/aws-sns-subscriptions
-$ npm install @aws-cdk/aws-lambda
-$ npm install @aws-cdk/aws-dynamodb
-$ npm install @aws-cdk/aws-events
-$ npm install @aws-cdk/aws-events-targets
+$ npm install
 ```

- * **NOTE**: Make sure that all the versions of these libraries are the same, or the program wil not work.
-If you have different versions (i.e. you install these libraries at different times), you will need to install them again.

 ## Deployment